568

 5

-• \$\begingroup\$ It's trivial to make the diagonal program be just whitespace (many scripting languages will accept this as a program) or H (valid program in H9Q+). \$\endgroup\$ Feb 26, 2014 at 9:26
+• \$\begingroup\$ It's trivial to make the diagonal program be just whitespace (many scripting languages will accept this as a program) or H (valid program in H9Q+). \$\endgroup\$ Commented Feb 26, 2014 at 9:26

 • \$\begingroup\$ Nowhere does it say that the diagonal program must output your magic string: it doesn't even have to execute correctly.
-Your amendment doesn't really fix things: I can now have the second line be #H, the third be #HH, etc. \$\endgroup\$ Feb 26, 2014 at 9:37
+Your amendment doesn't really fix things: I can now have the second line be #H, the third be #HH, etc. \$\endgroup\$ Commented Feb 26, 2014 at 9:37

 • \$\begingroup\$ You're right; Don't know why, on a second read I messed up the meaning of your comment.
 Anyway, I suppose this excludes code-challenge unless I/we don't find a way to avoid such trivial solutions.
 I guess popularity-contest would still be ok, since more interesting solutions could be found, right? \$\endgroup\$